 Miranda Terry MA (Cantab) Dip Arch MSc (Lon) ARB RIBA.
 Miranda is an Architect who qualified from the University of Cambridge in 1996.
 She has worked on variety of projects in both the domestic and education sectors with several practices including Pringle Richards Sharratt Architects and Atkins Design Solutions.
 She has subsequently taken an MSc at King's College in Construction Law and is able to advise on issues such as appointments, project procurement and dispute resolution.
-Her recent experience has involved a number of listed properties and she is included in the RIBA's Conservation Register.
+Her recent experience has involved a number of listed properties.
 She is a director at Francis Terry and Associates and has lectured previously in contract law and administration at Suffolk New College, Ipswich. (email: mjt93@cam.ac.uk)